 Emotionally unavailable people are incapable of introspection.
 They have a lack of self-awareness, an abundance of relational needs (that they can’t reciprocate), and because they are unable to tap into their emotions, they cannot empathize nor do their words match their actions.
-They are also the hardest people to get over.
+They are also, the hardest people to get over.
 The highs are very high and the lows are extremely low.
 If your ex is emotionally unavailable and you are now wondering what emotionally unavailable men do after a breakup, here’s what you need to know…

-While it definitely helps to identify the patterns of emotionally unavailable men, the traits of emotionally unavailable men, and what about your past keeps attracting you to emotionally unavailable men, what you really want to know is something that is rarely discussed:
+While it definitely helps to identify the patterns of emotionally unavailable men, the traits of emotionally unavailable men, and what about your past keeps you attracted to emotionally unavailable men, what you really want to know is something that is rarely discussed:

 What exactly do emotionally unavailable men do after a breakup?